DaanVanYperen/artemis-odb-contrib/README.md

 Artemis-odb 1.0.x, (Optional) LibGDX 1.6+, tested with 1.7.

 ### License
-The primary license for this code is CC0.
+The primary license for this code is MIT.
+Some stubs from LibGDX are licensed under Apache 2.0.

 ### Download